rbuas/image-room/doc/personas.md

 ## Pigeon

-As a Pigeon, I am specially selected to travel quicly to unload and recharge the [sniper](#sniper).
+As a Pigeon, I am specially selected to travel quickly to unload and recharge the [sniper](#sniper).

 *behaviors* :
 - I always know where is the [sniper](#sniper) and it's status